 National parks are scattered throughout the country, from the Archipelago National Park covering thousands of islands to the Pyhä-Luosto on the Lapland fells.
-The most recent piece of land to be given national park status was Hossa National Park in the northeast, to coincide with Finland’s centenary year.
+The most recent piece of land to be given national park status was Hossa National Park in the northeast, to coincide with Finland’s 100th year.

 Finland has the highest percentage of forest cover of any country in Europe, 16 times greater than the average.
 Around 75% of the country is covered in forest and there are 30 indigenous tree species.
 Despite the lumber industry increasing by 60% since the beginning of the millennium, tree cover is kept sustainable and has even grown slightly each year.

 Barely any non-native trees grow wild in Finland.
 This makes the forests ideal subjects for study by scientists and environmentalists.
 Pine is the most common tree to be found, with other common species being spruce and birch.